leomotors/Polynomial-Problems-Generator/docs/playermanual.md

 You have limited time to answer at most question as possible!

-However since this is C++ and I don't wanna dig deep into async stuff there is extra injury time for you until you finish last question!
+However since this is C++ and I don't wanna dig deep into async stuff so there is extra injury time for you until you finish last question!

 ## How to Answer

-You don't need to answer them in any order, but you must answer all of them.
+You don't need to answer them in order, but you must answer all of them.

 Since you are solving the equation, duplicate answer will be result in wrong.

-It is guarantee that all answer is real.
+**It is guarantee that all answer is real.**

 To answer, enter all roots seperated by space bar.

-If the answer is fraction answer it in form of a/b where a,b is integer, b > 0
+If the answer is fraction answer it in form of a/b where a, b is the lowest factor form.

 ### Example